advocations/skype/Skype/UCWA/sendMessage_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

  Applications can use sendMessage to compose an outgoing instant message.
-This link is available only when the [messaging](messaging_ref.md) modality is connected.
+This link is available only when the[messaging (UCWA)](messaging_ref.md) modality is connected.

 ### Properties